Coursera Plus gives you unlimited access to over 10,000 courses, while with regular Coursera, you pay for each course individually.

 Here are a few other important differences between Coursera vs. Coursera Plus:

-Features | Coursera (Individual Course) | Coursera Plus |
+Features | Coursera (Individual Courses) | Coursera Plus (Subscription) |

 ---|---|---|

-Course Access | Access to purchased course only | Unlimited access to 7,000+ courses |
+Course Access | Limited to the course you purchase | Unlimited access to 10,000+ courses & specializations |

-Certificates | One certificate per course purchase | Unlimited certificates |
+Certificates | Must be purchased separately per course | Unlimited certificates |

 Note: Access to course materials remains valid as long as your Coursera Plus subscription is active.